 As a culture, we spend a great deal of time online.
 We get our news from social media channels, talk to friends on Facebook, and use Twitter to discover new products and creators.
 It may appear that small businesses aren’t maximizing their marketing dollars when they invest in print or offline advertising.
 But is that entirely true?
 The answer is no. The best and most versatile companies use a mix of online and offline advertising in order to make their business as successful as possible.

-While the vast majority of Americans do use the Internet, there are still plenty of rural areas that don’t get good broadband access, and struggle to get online, as well as people who have chosen to avoid Internet technology, either as a lifestyle choice, because of accessibility issues, or because they’re older and prefer not to learn a new technology.
+While the vast majority of Americans do use the Internet, there are still plenty of rural areas that don’t get good broadband access, and struggle to get online, as well as people who have chosen to avoid Internet technology, either as a lifestyle choice, because of accessibility issues, or because they’re older and prefer not to learn new technology.

-If your town hosts any kind of regular event, from a farmer’s market to an annual celebration, you should consider whether or not it’s an event that will attract your audience.
+If your town hosts any kind of regular event, from a farmer’s market to an annual celebration, you should consider whether it’s an event that will attract your audience.
 Not all events have crossover; if you’re marketing a B2B service, sponsoring a parade isn’t necessarily the perfect move.
 Getting involved in a farmer’s market, however, might be.
-You need to carefully analyze what visibility you’ll get with any event sponsorships, but ultimately, having your name associated with a positive, well received event will be good for your business.
+You need to carefully analyze what visibility you’ll get with any event sponsorships, but ultimately, having your name associated with a positive, well-received event will be good for your business.

 Flyers, Brochures, and Booklets

 On the Internet, white papers and downloadable ebooks are a great way to present customers with information that helps develop you as a content leader in their minds, showing your expertise and giving them convenient takeaways that let them develop their understanding of the industry.